Updated: Mar 20

 A Corporate Domain?

-There are multi-million developments planned for the UK which include glamping and given this level of investment most are created by large corporations and companies, and fabulous they are too.
+There are multi-million developments planned around the world which include glamping and given this level of investment most are created by large corporations and companies, and fabulous they are too.
 However, glamping can also deliver a smaller, but perfectly formed, resort style development and for smaller companies and landowners who want to create a resort development, glamping could, strategically employed, be a way to do so simply by starting small, reinvesting, and developing over time.

 It goes without saying that the number of units we develop, need to be sufficient to support other site investments such as eateries and facilities, in line with our chosen business model and guest profile.
 As a rule, the bigger the investment, the more units are required, unless we’re creating something high end and exclusive, where the high occupancy rates and rental fees will compensate.